hemantksingh/messup-learn/Cloud and Infrastructure/Kubernetes/Overview.md

 A [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources) is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
 A **Custom Resource Definition** (CRD) file defines your own object kinds e.g. `HTTPProxy` in the case of Contour and lets the API Server handle the entire lifecycle.
 Deploying a CRD into the cluster causes the Kubernetes API server to begin serving the specified custom resource.
 Before you can start to use your custom CRD you need to register the CRD with the kubernetes api server.

-[Nginx can cut websocket connections](https://vitobotta.com/2020/03/20/haproxy-kubernetes-hetzner-cloud) whenever it reloads its configuration, therefore it might be useful to deploy ingress controllers per connection type: one for http and another for websockets.
+[Nginx can cut websocket connections](https://vitobotta.com/2020/03/20/haproxy-kubernetes-hetzner-cloud) whenever it reloads its configuration, therefore it might be useful to deploy ingress controllers per connection type: one for http and another for websocket.
 Things to consider before opting for an ingress controller:

 * rate limiting
 * IP whitelisting